 Suntory Premium Malt is another delicious, American-style Pilsner beer made by one of Japan’s most prestigious brewing companies.

 Similar to Kirin Ichiban, Suntory is 100% malt beer, made from nothing more than artfully selected barley malt and hops.

-It is crafted with precision brewing techniques, giving Suntory Premium Malt beer a delicate flavor profile with noticeable floral notes and a rich, delicious taste.
+It is crafted with precision brewing techniques, giving Suntory Premium Malt beer a thin flavor profile with noticeable floral notes and a rich, delicious taste.

 #5 – Hitachino Nest – Loved In More Than 50 Countries Worldwide

 Launched in 1823, Hitachino Nest Beer is brewed by Kiuchi Brewery.
-Hitachino Next beers are top-rated, trendy, and sold worldwide in more than 50 countries.
+Hitachino Next beers are top-rated, trendy, and sold worldwide in over 50 countries.

-Hitachino Nest has many product variations available, including its White Ale, Lager, and Sweet Stout.
+Hitachino Nest has many product variations, including its White Ale, Lager, and Sweet Stout.

 Or, for something a bit different, you might also want to try Hitachino Nest’s White Ale.
 It is a wheat beer brewed using wheat malt, nutmeg, orange peel, and coriander, which results in a slightly more bitter-tasting beer.

 #6 – Orion Draft – A Cult-Favorite Japanese Beer